Arshad Madani: Gyanvapi and Mathura comments

+Allegations concerning 'attacks on Islam' and Waqf Bill opposition

 In August 2024, Madani alleged that unprecedented challenges were emerging in India, marked by repeated attacks on Islam.
 He criticized the BJP for trying and failing to divide Hindus and Muslims during the general elections.
 Madani also recalled that during Partition, the Congress party had assured Muslim organizations that the Constitution would uphold secularism and protect minorities.
 He expressed concern that this promise was now under direct threat, highlighting that the issue went beyond waqf matters to the broader constitutional guarantee of secularism and minority rights.

+Appeals to political parties on Waqf Amendment Bill

 Madani appealed to political parties like the TDP and JD(U) to consider the sentiments and welfare of Muslims regarding the proposed Waqf Amendment Bill.
 He expressed concern that this bill might make it easier to encroach on Waqf properties, including mosques and educational institutions, which are essential for the social and educational needs of the Muslim community.
 Madani stated that disregarding the sentiments of Muslims could potentially lead to a negative reaction.

+Stance on 'bulldozer justice'

 Madani, while commenting on the Supreme Court's decision against bulldozer justice, stated that the court has confirmed everything the Jamiat had been saying.
 He said demolishing someone’s house with a bulldozer is not a punishment but a crime, and only the judiciary has the authority to determine legality, not the government.
 He also reiterated that punishment should not be meted out to the family members of someone who commits a crime.

+Opposition to Waqf (Amendment) Bill and related actions

 In March 2025, Madani expressed opposition to the Waqf (Amendment) Bill, arguing that it would impact Muslim rights and the autonomy of Waqf properties, which he described as ancestral endowments for community welfare.
 He stated that government involvement in these properties was unjustified and that if the bill were passed, Jamiat Ulama-e-Hind would challenge it in state high courts and, if necessary, in the Supreme Court.
 Supporting ongoing protests, he emphasized that peaceful demonstrations were a constitutional right and encouraged participation to raise concerns over the bill.